Facility Usage

 Student Affairs Spaces (Newcomb, 1515, SAB, Outdoor Spaces, Gardens, etc.): EMS

 NO INTERNAL RESERVATION REQUESTS WILL BE ACCEPTED OUTSIDE OF THE PORTALS.
-If you have questions on how to utilize these portals, please contact the Event Planning Services (EPS).
+If you have questions on how to utilize these portals, please contact the Event Management.

 If you are an Alumni, contact the Alumni Association to make a booking request on your behalf.

-Outside organizations, businesses, and individuals should contact the Office of Events and Venues directly at: [email protected]
+Outside organizations, businesses, and individuals should contact the Event Management office directly at: [email protected]

 If the space requested allows for multiple setup options or AV, the reservation request portal will prompt you to select the type of setup you would like for your event and what AV equipment you may need provided.

 In order to receive a setup or AV for your event YOU MUST select these items on your request.
-If you do not request these items, you will not be provided them.
+If you do not request these items, they will not be provided.

-After the designated scheduler for your organization submits your request, Event Planning Services (EPS) will review the request.
-If EPS has questions related to the request or needs concerning your event they will reach out to the scheduler.
+After the designated scheduler for your organization submits your request, Event Management will review the request.
+If Event Management has questions related to the request or needs concerning your event they will reach out to the scheduler.
 Once questions are answered, or if no questions arise during the review, an Event Confirmation email will be sent to the scheduler.
 This confirmation will list out the date(s), time(s) and location(s) reserved, as well as the setup(s) and AV equipment to be provided (if applicable).

 It is the responsibility of the organization or department to review this confirmation for accuracy.
-If any changes are needed, the scheduler for the event must reach out to EPS AT LEAST ONE WEEK PRIOR to the event.
+If any changes are needed, the scheduler for the event must reach out to Event Management AT LEAST ONE WEEK PRIOR to the event.

 At least one week prior to a scheduled event, organizations and departments must confirm event details including, but not limited to, the following: